vmware-labs/webassembly-language-runtimes/README.md

 ### Code Organization

 All build orchestration scripts are written in bash in this initial version.
-They start with a `wlr-` prefix (short for Webassemble Language Runtimes).
+They start with a `wlr-` prefix (short for WebAssembly Language Runtimes).
 Review the [build orchestration scripts](#build-orchestration-scripts) section for more info.

 All intermediary source code checkouts and build objects get created within the `build-staging` folder.
 The final output gets written to the `build-output` folder.